Error-331/code_tests/docs/bible/links.md

 Locker Room Talk - April 14 (we are all sinners without exception, God's law);

 God's Will and Ours - April 15 (surrender wholly to Jesus, do not be a hypocrite);

+Wise Building - April 16 (fruit of salvation is obedience);